manicinc/magiclogger/docs/browser_storage.md

 # Browser Storage in MagicLogger

-MagicLogger now supports persistent logging in browser environments through local storage.
-This guide explains how to use this feature.
+MagicLogger provides built-in support for storing logs in browser environments through localStorage.
+This guide explains how to use this feature to persist, retrieve, download, and manage logs in web applications.

 ## Basic Usage